First aid for wounds, cuts and grazes

 The advice below is for minor cuts and grazes, for anything more serious seek veterinary advice.

-Use warm salt water* to gently clean around the wound.
-Do this 2-3 times daily until it’s healed.
-Don’t use anything else to clean the wound unless you have spoken to your vet, even veterinary antiseptics can slow healing.
+- Don’t use anything else to clean the wound unless you have spoken to your vet - even veterinary antiseptics can slow down healing.

-If your pet bites, licks or scratches their wound they are likely to cause serious damage and infection.
-Protect them with a buster collar, body suit or protective sock.
+- If your pet bites, licks or scratches their wound they can cause serious damage and create infection.

 Did you find this page useful?